taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 >    It presents a determined case in math.
 >    How about other combinations of $K$ and $M$ to demonstrate the under-determined and over-determined cases?

-The purpose of this paper is to make BSS robust against self-rotation of microphone array.
+The purpose of this paper is to make BSS robust against the self-rotation of the microphone array.
-As discussed in the famous independent component analysis or its extensions, the determined condition is the most basic and widely used in the context of BSS.
+As discussed in the famous independent component analysis or its extensions, the determined condition is the most basic and widely used in BSS.
 For over-determined or under-determined conditions, many methods have attributed them to the determined condition by imposing additional prior information or complex models.
-Therefore, we believe that it is reasonable to start with the most basic determined condition.
+Therefore, we believe starting with the most basic determined condition is reasonable.
-However, it is a very useful point to consider those conditions in the future.
+However, it is a very beneficial point to consider those conditions in the future.
 An explanation has been added to the conclusion with examples of BSS methods under over-determined or under-determined conditions.

 > Furthermore, typos are noted in this paper.